 Cats groom to clean themselves, to maintain body temperature, and to relax.
-Cats groom each other to show affection.
-This is why many cats enjoy a gentle brushing.
+They groom each other to show affection.
+This is why many enjoy a gentle brushing.

-Start grooming your cat at a young age to get her accustomed to the ritual.
-Grooming is a great way to bond with your cat while also keeping her healthy and comfortable.
+Start grooming your pet at a young age to get her accustomed to the ritual.
+Grooming is a great way to bond with your kitty while also keeping her healthy and comfortable.
 Grooming your feline is simple.
 It just requires patience, affection, and the right tools.

-Long-haired cats have twice as much grooming to do as short haired cats.
-Your long haired cat needs to spend more time untangling mats and distributing coat oils.
+Your long haired needs to spend more time untangling mats and distributing coat oils.
 This does not leave him much time for fun activities like hunting mice and insects or lying on your lap.

 Help him out by brushing his coat once a day.
-This brushing keeps your cat mat free and comfortable and reduces the amount of shedding hair your cat leaves on your furniture.
+This brushing keeps your him mat free and comfortable and reduces the amount of shedding hair left on your furniture.

-Grooming also allows you to keep an eye on your cat for other health problems.
+Grooming also allows you to keep an eye out for other health problems.
 You are more likely to notice a cut or sensitive area if you handle your cat daily.

-Brush your short haired cat once a week to keep her coat shiny and your furniture free from fine cat hair.
+Brush your short haired once a week to keep her coat shiny and your furniture free from fine hair.